 solo_L0_swa-eas-NM_YYYYMMDDTHHMMSS- YYYYMMDDTHHMMSS_V01.cdf

-Where StartTime and EndTime are the course seconds from the first and last SCET.
+Where StartTime and EndTime are the coarse seconds from the first and last SCET.
 It is expected that these files will cover 86400 second periods.

 L0 – Raw data products

 Description of the process used to obtain this type of data